MPA Admissions Requirements

 The Romney Institute Admissions Committee requires the results of an entrance exam with every application.
-We accept the Graduate Record Exam (GRE), the Graduate Management Admission Test (GMAT), and the Law School Admission Test (LSAT).
-LSAT scores are only accepted for students applying for the joint MPA/JD at the J. Reuben Clark Law School.
+We prefer the Graduate Record Exam (GRE).
+We also accept the Graduate Management Admission Test (GMAT), and the Law School Admission Test (LSAT) when application is made for the joint MPA/JD at the J. Reuben Clark Law School.
 The majority of our students take the GRE.
 Typical test scores are as follows:

 If an applicant takes an exam more than once, only the top score is taken into consideration.
 Exam scores are valid for five years after the testing date.

 Statement of Intent

-This letter, written by the applicant, should indicate the individual's preparation to participate in the MPA program.
-It should address any work experience the applicant may have and the extent to which an MPA degree will be consistent with his or her career aspirations.
+The statement, written by the applicant, should indicate your preparation to participate in the MPA program.
+It should address any work experience you may have and the MPA degree will contribute to your career aspirations.
 This letter should typically be no more than two typewritten pages.
 If there are any mitigating circumstances that should be brought to the attention of the admission committee, they should be addressed in this letter.

 Letters of Recommendation

 Three letters of recommendation are required.
-Individuals who are personally acquainted with the applicant and can address the applicant's undergraduate performance, professional experience, ability to do graduate level coursework, and/or qualifications should be asked to provide the recommendation.
-Applicants should choose those who know them best and have worked with them most recently.
+Individuals who are personally acquainted with you and can address your undergraduate performance, professional experience, ability to do graduate level coursework, and/or qualifications should be asked to provide the recommendation.
+Choose those who know you best and have worked with you most recently.
 Ask those who can talk specifically about skills and abilities to write the letters.
-It is suggested choosing former professors or employers, or others who are well-acquainted with the applicant.
-It is suggested to not ask bishops, parents, and mission presidents to write letters.
+Choose former professors or employers, or others who are well-acquainted with you.
+Do not ask bishops, parents, and mission presidents to write letters.

 The letters must be submitted online.

 In line with the global emphasis of the Marriott School, the MPA program encourages international students to apply.
 International applications, including entrance exam (GRE, GMAT, or LSAT) and English language scores, are due by 15 January.
 International students have a mandatory new student orientation the second week of August.
 Please also see the university's International Student Application Instructions.

 English Language Exam